HaiLe95/atlas-configuration-and-build/README.md

 ```

 This is default way to add data to base.
 Although it's better for you to configure access policy.
+Apache Atlas using NoSQL HBase as default database to store metadata.

 ## Configurations